Yashwanthshiva03/Credit-EDA-Assignment/README.md

 Dataset Download This dataset has 3 files as explained below:

-'application_data.csv' contains all the information of the client at the time of application.
+1.'application_data.csv' contains all the information of the client at the time of application.
 The data is about whether a client has payment difficulties.

-'previous_application.csv' contains information about the client’s previous loan data.
+2.'previous_application.csv' contains information about the client’s previous loan data.
 It contains the data whether the previous application had been Approved, Cancelled, Refused or Unused offer.

-'columns_description.csv' is data dictionary which describes the meaning of the variables.
+3.'columns_description.csv' is data dictionary which describes the meaning of the variables.